vilinfield/Intellij-Dust/README.md

 ## Install

-Plugin is available through the [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/16458-dust-js).
+Plugin is available from the [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/16458-dust-js).

 ### Install From Repository (recommended)